-After the regulatory front-end closure, ADF&G recommends early season openings of one period per week, based on the preseason forecast, because it may be too early for inseason indicators to provide accurate run projections.
-The Bethel Test Fishery is more reliable as a run projection later in the season.
-Forecasts since 2013 have been more accurate based on the prior year forecast method.
-Starting June 12, one period would be announced for a specific number of hours and with gear type as discussed with the Yukon Delta National Wildlife Refuge manager, state and federal researchers, and stakeholders, which includes the Working Group, the
+After the regulatory front-end closure, ADF&G recommends fishing periods every other day, based on the preseason forecast, because it will be too early for inseason indicators to provide accurate run projections.
+Forecasts since 2014 have been more accurate based on the prior year forecast method and the Bethel Test Fishery is more reliable as a run projection later in the season.
+Starting June 12, four periods would be announced for 24 hours and with gear type as discussed with the Yukon Delta National Wildlife Refuge manager, state and federal researchers, and stakeholders, which includes the Working Group and other members of the public.
+This management strategy errs on the side of caution by not initially opening the fishery to unlimited time and area, since the 2019 run was the first average total run observed in the last decade.